automateps/AutomatePS/Docs/Unlock-AMObject.md

 ```

 ## DESCRIPTION
-Unlock-AMObject receives AutoMate Enterprise object(s) on the pipeline, or via the parameter $InputObject, and unlocks the object(s).
+Unlock-AMObject receives Automate object(s) on the pipeline, or via the parameter $InputObject, and unlocks the object(s).

 ## EXAMPLES